Is Scrum an Asperger's Friend or Foe?

 - The Scrum framework offers a clear structure and a repetitive sprint heartbeat/routine with which software is developed;

 - Requirements will inevitably change, Scrum embraces this change and its framework is build to cope with it;

 - Working in a fixed team offers them a safe environment that also stimulates them to connect with their peers;

 However some disadvantages might be:

-- In a Scrum team it's all about collaboration.
+- In a Scrum team, it's all about collaboration.
 The intense social interaction during the Scrum sessions and daily activities can be difficult to cope with;

 - Bringing the development team in direct contact with the customer is something I've always promoted.
 Because direct customer feedback is very valuable.
-However this might be too confronting when you don't set the right stage for it;
+However, this might be too confronting when you don't set the right stage for it;

-I started this blog post with stating the topic might be unusual.
+I started this blog post by stating the topic might be unusual.
 For quite some time I wanted to write about it but somehow I didn't do it.
 Worrying about possible wrong assumptions (but hey, that's why it's called an assumption...) outweighed the urge to write about it.
 But working as an Agile Coach, you can only 'create' powerful development teams taking into account all the different personalities and characteristics.